HaiziIzzudin/ffmpeg-parallel/README.md

 - Synthetic code, cache, and user interaction improvements.
 - Uses colorama for header design.
 - Encoded file will now drop in same path as the original file resides.
 No more on desktop.
+- No more user has to install additional packages!
+Script has all included.

 Consider donating to help me buy mineral water:
 [ko-fi.com/haiziizzudin](ko-fi.com/haiziizzudin)